 By the time he arrived back at Wunsdorf, General Snetkov had a fair idea of what was happening.
 NATO had defied all expectations and launched a number of daring airstrikes against the command bunkers of his most powerful army groups.
-How NATO was even aware of the existence of some of these bunkers was beyond him at the moment.
-This was only one of a thousand questions raging in his mind.
-The most prevalent one, though, was how the NATO bombers managed to penetrate into GDR airspace without being detected on radar.
-There were rumors that the Americans were working to develop an aircraft invisible to radar, but it was not yet in operational service.
+How NATO had even been aware of their existence was beyond him at the moment.
+This was but one of a thousand questions surging through his mind.
+The most prevalent one, though, was how NATO bombers managed to penetrate into GDR airspace without being detected on radar.
+There had been rumors that the Americans were developing an aircraft invisible to radar, but it was not yet in operational service.

-As all of this was taking place in Wunsdorf, Frontal Aviation and the air forces of other Warsaw Pact allies went into action.
-While it was true that some units and installations belonging to the 16th Air Army had been in action since 0300 or so, this action was part of the long planned air offensive against NATO.
-The offensive was originally intended to begin less than an hour before the first Soviet tanks crossed the border, but that timeline and battleplan no longer existed.
+As all of this was taking place in Wunsdorf, Frontal Aviation and the air forces of other Warsaw Pact allies were going into action.
+While it was true that some of the units and installations belonging to the 16th Air Army had been in action since 0300 or so, this later activity was part of the long planned air offensive against NATO.
+The offensive was originally intended to begin less than an hour before the first Soviet tanks crossed the border, but that timeline and battleplan had just been unceremoniously revised.
 Snetkov’s thoughts about Frontal Aviation having their own woes was right on the mark.
 NATO’s own preemptive airstrikes had thrown the morning’s planned air operations into chaos.
-USAF and Luftwaffe low level fighter-bombers had visited Mahlwinkle and Cochstedt, causing damage to facilities and aircraft.
-MiGs had also seen in the pre-dawn hours engaging NATO fighters over East Germany as well.
+USAF and Luftwaffe low level fighter-bombers visited Mahlwinkle and Cochstedt, causing damage to facilities and aircraft.
+The morning’s events so far had punched holes in the Soviet/WP’s master target list.
+Some NATO airbases and radar sites slated to be hit early on would not be struck until later in the day.
+The squadrons tasked for those missions had seen a number of their aircraft damaged or destroyed outright on the ground.
+Defensive counter-air now took on a heightened priority as well.
+Some fighter regiments assigned to provide protection for the attack aircraft and fighter-bombers heading west were reassigned to defend the suddenly vulnerable skies over East Germany.